 Banks are located in Terminal 2, while ATMs can be found in all terminals.
 Those looking to exchange currency can use the bureaux de change in Terminals 2 and 3.

 A post office is situated between Terminals 2 and 3.
-Wireless internet (free for CPH Advantage members, at a charge for others) is available throughout the terminals.
+Paid-for wireless internet (free for CPH Advantage members – free to join) is available throughout the terminals.
 A number of self-service internet kiosks can be found in the transit areas of Terminals 2 and 3.

 Shopping opportunities are plentiful in all terminals, with designer boutiques, newsagents and duty-free shops among the options.
 There is also a good selection of shops selling the best of Scandinavian fashion and design.
-A pre-order and pick-up service is available (www.buy-fly.dk).
+A pre-order and pick-up service is available.

-A play area for children and a lounge for teenagers are situated in Terminal 2; most toilets are equipped with baby change facilities.
-A 24-hour prayer room and a rest area can also be found in Terminal 2.
-Those with some time to spare can relax at the spa in the Hilton Copenhagen Airport Hotel (tel: 3250 1501; www3.hilton.com).
+Other facilities available at Copenhagen Airport include a play area for children and a lounge for teenagers (both situated in Terminal 2), baby change facilities, and a 24-hour prayer room.
+Those with some time to spare can relax at the spa in the Hilton Copenhagen Airport Hotel (tel: +45 3250 1501; www3.hilton.com).

 Copenhagen Airport is physically accessible throughout.
 Lifts, ramps, wheelchair-accessible toilets, induction loops and reserved seating are provided, while dedicated parking spaces are available in the car parks.
-Passengers with disabilities are requested to inform their airline in advance of their needs.
+Passengers who may require additional assistance are advised to contact their airline before travelling.

-There is one hotel at Copenhagen Airport plus a transfer accommodation facility.
+There is one hotel located on-site at Copenhagen Airport plus a transfer accommodation facility.
 A number of hotels can be found in the surrounding area, one of which provides a free shuttle service – while there are many more options in central Copenhagen and across the Øresund Bridge in Malmö.
-Our Copenhagen Airport guide offers the following accommodation options: